 'Superlatively well done.'

-If you listen to some Catholic converts, you'd think Evelyn Waugh is to literature what fashionistas think Tom Ford is to fashion.
-But that may involve a bit of a case of Downton Abby envy.
+If you listen to some Catholic converts, you'd think Evelyn Waugh is to literature what Ralph Lauren has been to modern fashion.
+But that may involve a slight case of Downton Abby envy.
 Consider publisher Frank Sheed's reaction upon reading Brideshead Revisited back when it was released.
 He told Maisie Ward that what struck him was “the nice fresh smell of sodomy.
 I may be culpably failing to see the glories of the book, but for the life of me I can see nothing more than an ordinary Waugh novel, with a lot of Catholicism thrown in.”
 That probably won't sit well with the NPR crowd, who'll hear in it homophobic echoes, but upstairs, downstairs, or, to teach his own.

 Evelyn Waugh’s slim and critically unappreciated novel, Helena, was something of a literary experiment for a modern master of English literature.
 The eponymous heroine, mother of the Emperor Constantine, talks in her youth like a flapper from the Roaring Twenties; the storytelling is spare, lacking the lush prose of Brideshead Revisited; Waugh’s preference for “the picturesque [oEver] the plausible” in historically questionable matters is enough to offend a squadron of academics.
 At bottom, though, the novel, the only one of his books Waugh ever read aloud to his children, is an act of faith in the reality of revelation.Which makes it an especially appropriate read during Lent-2017.and here his is agaEvelyn Waugh’s slim and critically unappreciated novel, Helena